Important Notice

 USB Bridge CANfirmware.

-- Final Connection: The above device must be connected to the host machine.
+- Final Connection: The above device must be connected to the host computer.

 CAN Network Configuration Requirements

-- Default Configuration: This tutorial assumes the CAN network is already configured on the host machine.
+- Default Configuration: This tutorial assumes the host computer's CAN network is already configured.

-- Fly Users: If using a Fly host machine running the Fly-FAST system, CAN is configured by default (rate 1Mbps).
+- Fly Users: If using a Fly host computer running the Fly-FAST system, CAN is configured by default (rate: 1Mbps).

 - First-time Users: Please read the tutorial below first: CAN Configuration Tutorial